 On June 3, 2021, Southwell Obligated Group issued \$73,540,000 Federally Taxable Refunding Revenue Anticipation Certificates Series 2021 (2021 Series).
 As security, Southwell Obligated Group created a first pledge of and lien on the gross revenues of Southwell Obligated Group.
 Pursuant to an intergovernmental contract, Tift County is obligated to make payments, if necessary, in amounts sufficient (limited to ad valorem tax not to exceed 7 mills) to enable Southwell Obligated Group to provide for the payment of principal and interest on the 2021 Series.
-Proceeds from the Series 2021 were issued to (i) refund a portion of Southwell Obligated Group's outstanding 2013 Series and (ii) pay the cost of issuing the 2021 Series.
+Proceeds from the Series 2021 were used to (i) refund a portion of Southwell Obligated Group's outstanding 2013 Series and (ii) pay the cost of issuing the 2021 Series.

 On July 1, 2016, Southwell Obligated Group entered into a master equipment lease/purchase agreement (2016-A Bank) for \$42,000,000 with a financial institution.
-Proceeds of the 2016-A Bank will be used for the acquisition, installation, and implementation of an Electronic Medical Records (EMR) system.
+Proceeds of the 2016-A Bank were used for the acquisition, installation, and implementation of an Electronic Medical Records (EMR) system.
 During the term of the 2016-A Bank, Southwell Obligated Group must maintain a debt service coverage ratio greater than or equal to 1.10.

 On September 24, 2018, Southwell Obligated Group entered into a loan agreement (2018-A Bank) for \$90,300,000 with a financial institution.
-Proceeds of the 2018-A Bank will be used for the construction of a patient tower and a new emergency center.
+Proceeds of the 2018-A Bank were used for the construction of a patient tower and a new emergency center.
 During the term of the 2018-A Bank, Southwell Obligated Group must maintain a debt service coverage ratio greater than or equal to 1.25 and days unrestricted cash on hand greater than or equal to 75.
-Also on that date, Southwell Obligated Group obtained a nonrevolving line-of-credit with the financial institution for \$62,020,000 (2018-B Bank) subject to the same use and covenants as the 2018-A Bank.
-As of September 30, 2021, Southwell Obligated Group had not drawn on 2018-B Bank.
+The 2018-A Bank was refinanced with the proceeds of the 2021-USDA.

 On December 17, 2018, Southwell Obligated Group entered into a loan agreement (2019-USDA) for \$41,856,000 with the United States Department of Agriculture (USDA).
-Proceeds of the 2019-USDA were used to repay the 2016-B Bank.
+Proceeds of the 2019-USDA were used to repay a bank loan.
 During the term of the 2019-USDA, Southwell Obligated Group must maintain a debt service coverage ratio greater than or equal to 1.10 and fund a debt service reserve fund.

-On February 28, 2020, Southwell Obligated Group entered into a loan agreement (2020-USDA) for \$20,000,000 with the United States Department of Agriculture (USDA).
-Proceeds of the 2020-USDA were used to repay a bank loan (2018-D).
+On February 28, 2020, Southwell Obligated Group entered into a loan agreement (2020-USDA) for \$20,000,000 with the USDA.
+Proceeds of the 2020-USDA were used to repay a bank loan.
 During the term of the 2020-USDA, Southwell Obligated Group must maintain a debt service coverage ratio greater than or equal to 1.10 and fund a debt service reserve fund.

-Subsequent to year-end, on December 15, 2021, Southwell Obligated Group entered into a loan agreement (2021-USDA) for \$90,300,000 with the United States Department of Agriculture (USDA).
-Proceeds of the 2021-USDA were used to repay a bank loan (2018-A).
+On December 15, 2021, Southwell Obligated Group entered into a loan agreement (2021-USDA) for \$90,300,000 with the USDA.
+Proceeds of the 2021-USDA were used to repay a bank loan (2018-A Bank).
 During the term of the 2021-USDA, Southwell Obligated Group must maintain a debt service coverage ratio greater than or equal to 1.10 and fund a debt service reserve fund.